GDUngureanu/small-steps/src/components/ikigai/README.md

 Self-reflection notes and action list.

 ## Component
-- `template.vue` – combines `ActionsTemplate` with a suggestions checklist loaded from `suggestions.json`.
+- `Ikigai.vue` – combines `ActionsTemplate` with a suggestions checklist loaded from `suggestions.json`.